kjolley/BIGSdb_documentation/data_query/0010_determine_allele_identity.rst

 Querying multiple sequences to identify allele identities
 *********************************************************
 You can also query mutiple sequences together.
 These should be in FASTA format.
-Click 'Batch sequence query' from the contents page.
+Click 'Batch sequences' from the contents page.

 .. image:: /images/data_query/batch_seq_query1.png